IBRAHIM-kd/GK-JAVA-RESTFUL-TEST/README.md

 2. FROM POSTMAN CLIENT : GET - http://localhost:8080/users/all-users

-     Body
+     Request Body:

-     The output well be in json format..... !
-YOU NEED A BASIC AUTHENTICATION AT THIS POINT KEEP NOTE ON THAT'S ETC !
+     Authorization  -------------  YOU NEED A BASIC AUTHENTICATION AT THIS POINT KEEP NOTE ON THAT'S ETC !
 TO ACCESS THE UNIQUES REGISTERED USERS

+     Response Body:
+     The output well be in json format.....

      THAN CLINK ON SEND BOTTON

 3. FROM POSTMAN CLIENT : GET - http://localhost:8080/users/count

-     Body
+      Response Body:

      The output well be in json format.....
+E.g {"id": "user_id", "phone": "phone"}

      THAN CLINK ON SEND BOTTON

 4. FROM POSTMAN CLIENT : GET - http://localhost:8080/users/login

+     Request Body:
+     Authorization    -------------   YOU NEED A BASIC AUTHENTICATION AT THIS POINT

-     Body
+     Response Body
      The output well be in json format.....
 E.g {"id": "id", "token": "session-token"}

      THAN CLINK ON SEND BOTTON

 4. FROM POSTMAN CLIENT : GET - http://localhost:8080/users/logout/{id}

-     Body
+     Response Body:

      The output well be in json format.....
 E.g {"token": "session-token"}